ashlesss/api_practice/update_log.md

 4. Create a util `prcSend.js` to help child process send message to parent process.

 ### TODO
-1. Need to check if the user provided RJ code is parent RJ code of the work in DLsite, if not, need to redirect the metadata request to work's parent RJ code.
+~~1.
+Need to check if the user provided RJ code is parent RJ code of the work in DLsite, if not, need to redirect the metadata request to work's parent RJ code.~~(completed)

 ## 7/8/2023